-- Are you comfortable in communicating freely with colleagues and managers?
+- Are you comfortable communicating freely with colleagues and managers?

 - Are there any expectations around communicating that you’re unsure about?

-By getting feedback from employees, companies can adjust their team communication strategy to make it more effective, whether that means getting new tools or clarifying communication guidelines.
+By getting feedback from employees, companies can adjust their team communication strategies to make it more effective, whether that means getting new tools or clarifying communication guidelines.

 Teams don’t work in a vacuum.

-Cross team communication involves people with different backgrounds and skill sets coming together to solve a problem or achieve a shared goal.
-Achieving company-wide goals will likely require the expertise of people from different departments.
+Cross-team communication involves people with different backgrounds and communication skills sets coming together to solve a problem or achieve a shared goal.
+Achieving company-wide goals and healthy communication will likely require the expertise of people from different departments.

-- People who aren’t used to collaborating don’t know about the different communication styles of the people they’re working with.
+- People who aren’t used to team collaboration don’t know about the different communication styles of the people they’re working with.